approach0/docs/content/en/appendix.md

 When a `python setup.py install` is needed, you can instead issue `pip install .`.

-Anaconda can also be used to create a C/C++ build environment, to install gcc/g++:
+Anaconda can also be used to create a C/C++ build environment:
 ```sh
 $ conda install gcc_linux-64
 $ conda install gxx_linux-64